caporaso-lab/using-qiime2/book/references/parallel-configuration.md

         --verbose
 ```

 `classify-kraken2` is a pipeline that was written specifically to take advantage of QIIME 2's parallel capabilities.
-It requires a significant amount of compute resources to match a large number of sequences against a very large kraken database hence the large amount of RAM requested in the parsl config, and the need to run in parallel in the first place.
+It requires a significant amount of compute resources to match a large number of sequences against a very large kraken database hence the large amount of RAM requested in the Parsl config, and the need to run in parallel in the first place.

 It will split the input sequences into `--p-num-partitions` (defaults to splitting each sample into its own partition) sets and then classify them in parallel.
 The 10 partitions here corresponds to our 10 blocks.
 We will have 10 different sets of sequences each of which can be submitted to its own block.
 The 20 threads here corresponds to our 20 cores_per_worker.
 This allows us to classify `num_blocks * workers_per_block * cores_per_worker` or `10 * 1 * 20 = 200` sequences at a time!